Melissamij/nomade-dreamer-blog/_posts/2023-05-30-bali-where-to-go.md

 layout: post
 title: 'Bali, where to go ? '
 description: >-
-  Planning your vacation in Bali, but note sure where to start ?
+  Planning your vacation in Bali, but not sure where to start ?
 Here get an overview of the places to visit..
 author: Mélissa
 featured: true